beach casting leads

 Could you survive an apocalypse with just a beach casting set up?

 You turn on the news and see that there is an apocalypse in the UK.
 Supermarket shelves are bare.
-Everyone from London got on the train and went to France but protests meant they got stuck in the Euro tunnel – everyone is freaking out!
-Now is not the time to blank – you need to catch fish and you’re going beach casting.
+Everyone from London got on the train and went to France but protests meant they got stuck in the Euro tunnel!
+Food shortages are guaranteed… Now is not the time to blank.
+You need to catch fish and you’re going beach casting.
 How do you increase your chances?
 This series explains how we would go about doing it.
-We may not be the best bait fishermen in the British Isles, but it looks like you’re hunkered down with us now…
+We may not be the very best bait fishermen in the British Isles.
+But, it looks like you’re hunkered down with us now…

-Beach casting is a specialist shorefishing method which is useful when you need to cast a long distance, hold a bait to the bottom in a current or land one of the UK’s larger species, such as conger, huss and rays.
+Beach casting is a shore fishing method for casting far, holding baits to the bottom and landing larger species.
+Fish like like conger, huss & rays.
 These are rods that are designed for ledgering.
 This means putting baits on the seabed, leaving them there and seeing what comes to take them.
-Beach casting works in places with very murky water and allows you to fish in places that would be unfishable to most anglers.
+Beach casting works well even in places with murky water and low visibility, like the Bristol Channel or East coast of the midlands.

-This is good because a huge number of the UK’s most common and desirable fish species are either ‘demersal’ (live on or around the seabed) or at least spend some of their time down there.
-There’s an extraordinary range of species we can catch with beach casting tackle.
+A huge number of the UK’s most common and desirable fish species are ‘demersal’.
+This means they live on the seabed.
+Many others spend at least some of their time feeding down there.
+Thankfully, we can catch an extraordinary range of species with beach-casting tackle.

 1. Choosing a beach casting rod

 Most anglers underestimate the numbers of fish that feed very close to their feet.
 However, in general, it’s useful to have a long cast.
 The angler with a long cast can always fish close in.
-Casting just beyond the breakers for bass, or into central gulleys of estuaries for cod, can require very long casting distances.
+Casting just beyond the breakers for bass or into the central gulleys of estuaries for cod.
+All these things can require very long casting distances.

-It’s also satisfying and useful to be able to place baits exactly where you want them with accuracy – such as on a sandy spot surrounded by rough ground.
+It’s also satisfying and useful to place baits exactly where you want them.
+This level of accuracy is useful if you want to put bait on a sandy patch surrounded by rough ground.
 To achieve this, you need fairly decent beach casting gear (with a rod and reel likely costing £120 minimum).
-Some people will buy cheaper kit and won’t survive the first week of the apocalypse, but don’t worry, they’ll be useful for shark bait later.
+Some people will buy cheaper kits and won’t survive the first week of the apocalypse.
+But don’t worry; they’ll be useful for shark bait later!

 Guide to choosing your beach caster

-Most beach casting reels on the market are very poor quality.
-This is because the UK sea fishing market is a race to the bottom on price, with companies at the low end competing to bring prices as low as possible.
-As you know the average sea angler does not value quality, they value low cost.
-Did you know some tackle brands release one version of a reel for the UK market, and another, higher quality version for international markets?
+Most beach casting reels on the market could be of better quality… This is because the UK sea fishing market is a race to the bottom on price.
+Companies at the low end compete to bring prices as low as possible.
+As you know, the average sea angler does not value quality; they value low cost.
+Did you know some tackle brands release two versions of the same reel?
+One version of a reel for the UK market.
+Then, another, higher-quality version for international markets!

 There are good options out there, but you don’t want to just grab whatever looks decent without knowing its reputation.
 This reel needs to reliably crank in 8oz leads.
 We want decent line lay to maximise casting distance and avoid tangles in the middle of the night too.
-If we’re going to survive the apocalypse with this reel, we can’t be dealing with something unreliable.
-Think of the children you cruel bastard!
-Every dogfish counts.
+We can’t be dealing with something unreliable.

 3. Find the best sea fishing line